 When we saw the patients 4 weeks after the trauma, the gums have settled, but he lost some bone along with the tooth that fractured below the gum line.

-Because this patient had a large amount of gum display when smiling as seen the before picture, it was critical to ensure that the surgery is meticulously planned and executed to avoid recession of the gums, which can cause asymmetry and aesthetic issues.
-At the same time, the the treatment that we were about to embark upon would give us an opportunity to augment the gum line and change the amount of gum display to the patient’s liking.
+Because this patient had a large amount of gum display when smiling as seen in the before picture, it was critical to ensure that the surgery is meticulously planned and executed to avoid recession of the gums, which can cause asymmetry and aesthetic issues.
+At the same time, the treatment that we were about to embark upon would give us an opportunity to augment the gum line and change the amount of gum display to the patient’s liking.

-In the first sequence picture the fractured root remnants are visible still in the sockets.
+In the first sequence picture, the fractured root remnants are visible still in the sockets.
 The teeth were very loosely attached to the roots.

 After careful elevation of the fractured roots two dental implants were placed along with bone grafting and plastic soft tissue surgery in order to resurrect the bone that was lost in the trauma and reduce the risk of recession.
 The implants were fitted with healing abutments, visible as a blue and yellow disk in the gum in the second picture in the sequence.

-During healing this patient had to wear a denture, but it is more commonplace nowadays at our Melbourne clinic to connect a provisional bridge to the implants immediately after the surgery.
+During healing, this patient had to wear a denture, but it is more commonplace nowadays at our Melbourne clinic to connect a provisional bridge to the implants immediately after the surgery.

 After 3 months of healing, the healing discs were replaced with Zirconia abutments, as seen in the 3rd sequence picture.